From Casetext: Smarter Legal Research

 ORDER

-John J. McConnell Jr. Chief Judge
+John J. McConnell, Jr., Chief Judge

-Plaintiff Jason Leone brought this case against Defendants Nationstar Mortgage, LLC and HSBC Bank USA National Association as Trustee for Mortgage Pass-Through Certificates, Series MLMI 2005-A10 (“HSBC”) for breach of contract arising out of the foreclosure on his real property located in North Kingstown, Rhode Island.
-Mr. Leone alleges that HSBC and Nationstar breached the mortgage, specifically Paragraph 22, in two ways: (1) by failing to advise him that he had the right to reinstate the loan at least five days before the scheduled foreclosure auction date and (2) by sending the Notice prior to obtaining a mortgage servicei license fiom the Division of Banking as Rhode Island law requires.
+Plaintiff Jason Leone brought this case against Defendants Nationstar Mortgage, LLC and HSBC Bank USA National Association as Trustee for Mortgage Pass-Through Certificates, Series MLMI 2005-A10 ("HSBC") for breach of contract arising out of the foreclosure on his real property located in North Kingstown, Rhode Island.
+Mr. Leone alleges that HSBC and Nationstar breached the mortgage, specifically Paragraph 22, in two ways: (1) by failing to advise him that he had the right to reinstate the loan at least five days before the scheduled foreclosure auction date and (2) by sending the Notice prior to obtaining a mortgage servicer license from the Division of Banking as Rhode Island law requires.
 Defendants filed a Motion for Summary Judgment (ECF No. 21), asking the Court to rule as a matter of law that they did not breach the mortgage contract.

-L BACKGROUND
+I. BACKGROUND

 On July 1, 2015, a Rhode Island law passed requiring third-party mortgage loan servicers to obtain a loan servicing license from the Rhode Island Department of Business Regulations, Division of Banking ("Division of Banking").
 Nationstar admits that it inadvertently did not apply for the license until almost a year after the law went into effect.